timothyjgraham/pong_neural_nets/README.md

 Implementation of Pong in Unity3D based off this tutorial: http://noobtuts.com/unity/2d-pong-game

+To play: Press "W" and "S" for player 1 (up/down), or "Up arrow" and "Down arrow" for player 2.

-Added sound effects, nicer background, and fixed a bug where the ball would "stick" to the bottom/top walls.
+Added sound effects, nicer background, trail effect on ball, and fixed a bug where the ball would "stick" to the bottom/top walls.

 The next step will be to implement a computer AI versus the player.
 This is going to be implemented using artificial neural networks.